This is our review of the ExpressTest coronavirus test centre at London Gatwick Airport.

 Whilst the European Union has agreed to open its borders to vaccinated travellers, it will not publish its expanded ‘white list’ of countries for another two weeks.
 In the meantime, Portugal has opened its borders to UK tourists, provided you show proof of a negative PCR test taken within 72 hours of departure.

 The good news is that the cost of PCR tests is finally coming down in price in the UK, with tests available from as little as £44.
 There is still a huge variance in price, however, and you can easily find yourself paying £200+ and if you want a same-day result the price can be even higher.
-You can see a full list of Government-approved testing providers here.

 In December, Rob reviewed the testing facilities at the Regenerative Clinic in London.
 This wasn’t very cheap or convenient for me, so I chose to use the ExpressTest facilities at Gatwick Airport.